RavensbourneWebMedia/Web-Design-principles/sessions/01/README.md

 7. Similarity
 8. Past experience

-Your presentation should be **~15 minutes** and you may include:
+Your team **presentation** (bear in mind, *presentation* does not mean PowerPoint slides.. be creative) should be **~15 minutes** and you may include:

 * Summary of main ideas
-* Links, images, or videos of projects / products / things referenced in your research
+* Links, images or videos of projects / products / things referenced in your research
 * Other relevant things you've read, heard or seen
+* Examples and demonstrations
 * Personal experiences

 Each team should also prepare **1-2 questions for the class**.
-After hearing the presentations, we will have a short group discussion around these questions.
+After your presentation, we will have a short group discussion around these questions.

+Make sure your presentation and any other relevant material is **published online** (for instance on GitHub.. but it could be elsewhere as long as it's accessible by anyone).
+You can publish *after* you've presented next week.

 ### Project